 9.2 We reserve the right to apply for information on all named customers on an account.
 If you have named another person on your account, you must make sure they know we may perform a credit check on them.

 9.3 Information supplied to us may be used to:

-(g) Trace your whereabouts and recover debts that you owe.
+(g) trace your whereabouts and recover debts that you owe; and

-9.4 This request will stay on your credit checking history (a footprint), whether you join OVO or not.
+9.4 Information supplied to us will stay on your credit checking history (a footprint) whether you join us or not.
 It may also affect your credit rating.

 9.5 Based on your credit check, we may ask you for a security deposit or to pay via prepayment meter.